 More organizations are looking into SD-WAN solutions because they need fast, scalable, and flexible connectivity among different network environments.
 But choosing the wrong SD-WAN solution can make it difficult for you to quickly adapt to changing business demands.
-And it can lead to unanticipated security headaches.
+It can also lead to unanticipated security headaches.

-Whether you are considering SD-WAN for the first time or rethinking your SD-WAN strategy, a successful Secure SD-WAN implementation should address these five elements.
+Whether you are considering SD-WAN for the first time or rethinking your current strategy, a successful Secure SD-WAN implementation should address these five elements.

 The COVID pandemic forced many workers home, which placed new demands on networks and IT.
-At many organizations, this work-from-home model is evolving into a hybrid work environment, where employees can work from anywhere, whether it's a home office, on-premises, and from a mobile device.
-Implementing this work-from-anywhere (WFA) model can be complicated.
-It adds a layer of network complexity because the experience and security needs to be consistent.
-When users access applications and collaboration tools, the experience needs to be the same no matter where they're located or what device they are using.
+And while many expected to return to the office, the work-from-home model has evolved into a hybrid work model across many organizations.
+This now means that employees can work from anywhere, whether it's a home office, on-premises, and from a mobile device.
+But implementing this work-from-anywhere (WFA) model can be complicated.
+It adds a layer of network complexity because the experience and security must go hand in hand.
+Further, when users access applications and collaboration tools, the experience must be the same no matter where they're located or what device they are using.

 Using AIOps can simplify troubleshooting, identify anomalies, and predict failure types based on machine learning models.
 And with simplified day-0, day-1, and day 2+ networking operations, organizations can rapidly scale while saving time and increasing productivity.

 For consistent security and performance on and between different cloud platforms, those enterprises that have a hybrid or multi-cloud strategy should look for an SD-WAN solution that can address cloud connectivity.
 It should simplify cloud on-ramp by establishing secure, fast connectivity and maintain high performance to the cloud, in the cloud as a native solution, and across clouds by federating inter-cloud protocols in real-time.